 When looking at electric smokers, you want one that is made of heavy-gauge stainless steel or aluminum for the materials, as they will aid in temperature control, and they are durable rust and weather-resistant materials that will last.

 For the insulation, look for features such as double-walled cooking chambers and doors and a damper that close tightly and seals completely when your smoker is closed.
 If not, smoke will seep through the cracks in your seal and alter internal temperatures.

 The materials used to build your electric smoker can make a world of difference in temperature control, but there are other features that come into play here as well to guarantee you make safe and flavorful foods every time.

 The key to smoking food is consistent temperature control, and the more control you have, the better.
 Most electric smokers are built with features that set and hold the internal cook temperature with little to no input from you, but others give you more freedom with a damper system for more precise alterations.

 Having enhanced temperature controls will allow you to adjust the internal cook temperature and smoking time with ease and know more accurately what temperature your meats and other foods are cooking.

 This can make a significant difference in food quality, especially if your smoker starts cooking at a dangerously low temperature that could risk ruining your food.
 It also allows you to increase the temperature when you need to speed up the smoking process.

-For the tech-savvy owners, you can even purchase electric smokers with SMART technology that allows you to connect your phone or other SMART device to your smoker to alter and maintain its temperature from a distance.
+For tech-savvy owners, you can even purchase electric smokers with SMART technology that allows you to connect your phone or other SMART device to your smoker to alter and maintain its temperature from a distance.